-EPR will show you how to position yourself for the most grant money.
+EPR will show you how prevent your house from adding to your costs for college.

 EPR knows how to pay for college, increase your retirement income, and at the same time, minimize college loans.

 "Thought I would share with you some good news.
 I sent that second email to Loyola University that included the additional information I felt they should know that I was aware of concerning my new EFC for my son and they came back offering him $15,482.00 in a need-based grant for the 2015-2016 Academic Year. [...]